niall-byrne/rpi-media-centre/README.md

 2. Follow [this guide](https://docs.docker.com/engine/install/raspberry-pi-os/) to install docker on your Pi.
     - Pay close attention to first two paragraphs and make sure you follow the correct guide for your version of the OS.
 3. Clone this repository onto your Pi's flash card.
 Make sure it's not on the external hard drive.
+4. Optionally, there are a few binaries you can install to extend the functionality of this project, most are likely already installed:
+   - "$ sudo apt-get install rsync tree vim"

 ## With Disk Encryption
 1. Install the software required for disk encryption: